 As the main room is adaptable to many different seating situations please come in and see the full potential of our wide open floor plans!

-The more traditional of the two ballrooms with soaring high 20 foot ceilings, romantic paper lanterns, beautiful hardwood flooring, fun bench side seating, double mezzanines, attached catering prepping kitchen, and original architectural details.
+With soaring high 20 foot ceilings, romantic paper lanterns, beautiful hardwood flooring, fun bench side seating, double mezzanines, attached catering prepping kitchen, and original architectural details.

 This fully original bar and gathering room has some jive to it.
 Perfect for cocktail hour and more intimate private events.
 We have incorporated some industrial concepts and stylish seating options.
 It is truly the best spot in the house!
 Capacity: 60